florianv/petrinet/README.md

 // Creating a simple Transition.
 $transition = new PNTransition();

-// Creating a Place with a color set.
+// Creating a Transition with a color set.
 $colorSet = new PNColorSet(array('integer', 'float'));
 $transition = new PNTransition($colorSet);
 ```